 A static method cannot use the pseudo-variable

 A plain method has a signature and a body, but the body may be empty.
+This is different from an abstract method which can have a signature but no body.

 A plain method can use any of the visibility modifiers public, private or protected.